-As we welcome the new Minister for Tourism, I am hopeful that in our time, Nigeria can secure its place on the global tourism map while making a positive contribution to sustainable development.
+As we welcome the new Minister for Tourism, I am hopeful that Nigeria can secure its place on the global tourism map in our time while positively contributing to sustainable development.

 An Essential Platform for Tourism Growth

-The ministerial appointee, Ms Lola Ade John is a notable professional with cognate experience in the information and disruptive technology space and I am positive that her appointment to the Ministry of Tourism is just what the industry needs at a time like this.
+The ministerial appointee, Ms Lola Ade-John, is a notable professional with cognate experience in the information and disruptive technology space.
+I am positive that her appointment to the Ministry of Tourism is just what the industry needs now.

-There is a need for all stakeholders in the industry to awaken to their responsibilities and collaboratively work towards the growth of the sector.
+All stakeholders in the industry need to awaken to their responsibilities and work collaboratively towards the sector’s growth.
 The value chain of Nigeria’s tourism economy is vast.
 From the hospitality sector to aviation and transportation, destination management, souvenir production, event packaging, carnivals, festivals and cultural promotions, among others, the opportunities of leveraging this key growth sector to create jobs, shore up revenue and add to the nation’s GDP are limitless.

-As administrators, my team and I strongly believe that to become a tourism hub in Africa, we need to develop domestic tourism first.
+As administrators, my team and I strongly believe that to become a tourism hub in Africa, we must first develop domestic tourism.
 The development of domestic tourism will increase the country’s attraction to sponsors and investors.
 They will, in turn, develop the industry, and develop our tourism assets, leading to further infrastructural development that will let loose the huge potential of the tourism industry.

 Certainly, the new Ministry of Tourism offers the required growth structure for promoting the country as a destination of choice for many across the world, particularly as the demand for Nigerian tourism is strengthening and gearing up to surpass the 2019 pre-COVID levels, when international tourist arrivals accounted for over 2.2 million people, with receipts over $1.4 billion.
 Across the world, tourism has recovered by 80% of its value, post-COVID, while Africa has recovered by as much as 88%.
 The opportunities for domestic growth of the sector are therefore very apparent.